 - Those who are at increased risk for certain diseases (diabetes, chronic heart, lung, and liver disease) and those who have impaired immune systems.

-Then, if you fall into one of these categories, talk to your doctor about getting pneumonia shot to help protect you from getting sick from the viruses.
+Then, if you fall into one of these categories, talk to your doctor about getting a pneumonia shot to help protect you from getting sick from the viruses.
 But when it comes down to it, the pneumonia shot does not offer protection specifically against coronavirus.